Star Wars: Clone Wars: Legacy

 Elements of the series, including the regenerative villain Durge, are mentioned in the 2005 novelization of Revenge of the Sith.
 According to the (now-defunct) Star Wars Databank, Durge has a vendetta against Mandalorians and extends this to the clones of Jango Fett.
-Durge was considered for inclusion in The Clone Wars, but was dropped in favor new bounty-hunter character Cad Bane.
+Durge was considered for inclusion in The Clone Wars, but was dropped in favor of the new bounty-hunter character Cad Bane.
 Durge also appears in a 2021 issue of the canon Marvel comic book series Doctor Aphra, as part of the War of the Bounty Hunters crossover event, set between The Empire Strikes Back and Return of the Jedi.
-The 2023 video game Jedi: Survivor features a member of Durge's species, the Gen'dai.
+The 2023 video game Jedi: Survivor features Rayvis, a member of Durge's species, the Gen'Dai.

 Nelvaan has been mentioned in canon reference books.
 Versions of the medieval-style Jedi knighting ceremony have appeared in canon works such as Star Wars Rebels and Jedi: Fallen Order.
 A 2022 Comic Book Resources (CBR) article opines that certain elements of the series which do not conflict with more recent works "are good enough to deserve canon status", such as the duel between Anakin and Ventress, the introduction of Grievous, and the knighting ceremony.
 The 2022 Clone Wars novel Brotherhood establishes a new origin for Ventress, which CBR interprets as definitively demoting the series to non-canon status, calling the implication "a shame".
 The book's author, Mike Chen, explains that he viewed Ventress and Skywalker's duel from Clone Wars as "kind of canon", like animated Republic propaganda of Anakin's encounters with Dooku's agents (as referenced in the novel).
+A 2022 issue of Obi-Wan references Mace Windu's battle on Dantooine.

+Tie-in media

+Clone Wars: Adventures ran from 2004 to 2007 and features art based on the series (2003–2005).
+The volumes are numbered 1–10 and not individually titled.